Coal: Electricity generation

 In 2022, 68% of global coal use was used for electricity generation.

+The International Energy Agency (IEA) has estimated global coal demand to be 5,946 Megatonnes in 2024, and 5,964 Mt in 2025.

 Coal burnt in coal power stations to generate electricity is called thermal coal.
 It is usually pulverized and then burned in a furnace with a boiler.

-The furnace heat converts boiler water to steam, which is then used to spin turbines which turn generators and create electricity.
+The furnace heat converts boiler water to steam, which is then used to spin turbines which turn generators and produce electricity.
 The thermodynamic efficiency of this process varies between about 25% and 50% depending on the pre-combustion treatment, turbine technology (e.g. supercritical steam generator) and the age of the plant.

 A few integrated gasification combined cycle (IGCC) power plants have been built, which burn coal more efficiently.
 Instead of pulverizing the coal and burning it directly as fuel in the steam-generating boiler, the coal is gasified to create syngas, which is burned in a gas turbine to produce electricity (just like natural gas is burned in a turbine).
 Hot exhaust gases from the turbine are used to raise steam in a heat recovery steam generator which powers a supplemental steam turbine.
 The overall plant efficiency when used to provide combined heat and power can reach as much as 94%.
 IGCC power plants emit less local pollution than conventional pulverized coal-fueled plants.
 Other ways to use coal are as coal-water slurry fuel (CWS), which was developed in the Soviet Union, or in an MHD topping cycle.
 However these are not widely used due to lack of profit.

 In 2017 38% of the world's electricity came from coal, the same percentage as 30 years previously.
-In 2018 global installed capacity was 2TW (of which 1TW is in China) which was 30% of total electricity generation capacity.
-The most dependent major country is South Africa, with over 80% of its electricity generated by coal; but China alone generates more than half of the world's coal-generated electricity.
-Efforts around the world to reduce the use of coal have led some regions to switch to natural gas and renewable energy.
+In 2018 global installed capacity was 2 TW (of which 1 TW was in China) which was 30% of total electricity generation capacity.

+The most dependent major country was South Africa, with over 80% of its electricity generated by coal; but in 2020 China alone generated more than half of the world's coal-generated electricity.
+Efforts around the world to reduce the use of coal have led many regions to switch to natural gas and renewable energy.
 In 2018 coal-fired power station capacity factor averaged 51%, that is they operated for about half their available operating hours.